Graph Reachability

 vertex into it as one input right away:

-Note the square-bracket syntax for differentiating the multiple inputs to union()
+Note the square-bracket syntax for assigning index names to the multiple inputs to union()

-is defined to only have one output.
-In our program, we want to copy
+operator is defined to only have one output, but in our program, we need its output twice: once to feed the original for_each

 back to the union